Supporting Children to Achieve their Potential

 I started my career working in education over 20 years ago.
 I worked as a Head of Year and then Head of English across my first two schools, both of which were challenging London comprehensives.
 I was graded as an 'outstanding' teacher by Ofsted and should have felt as though I was at the top of my game but instead I was frustrated by my lack of understanding of those children with dyslexia, dyspraxia, autism and ADHD (special educational needs) and felt it was limiting my ability to be effective in helping every child.
 Initial teacher training only provides very limited instruction in this area so I decided to take a step back and devote time to some more formal training.

 I became an accredited Advanced Skills Teacher in English and Special Educational Needs, leading training, and coaching other teachers, and then was promoted to Special Educational Needs Coordinator and Assistant Headteacher.
-I was fortunate to hold this role across two all-through (primary and secondary) schools working in both the state and private sectors.
+I have been fortunate to hold this role across three all-through (primary and secondary) schools working in both the state and private sectors.

 I am passionate about excellent education which enables all children to learn and achieve their potential.